Overview of operations

 The company processes sheep and goat skins from the raw, pickled and wet blue condition to the finished state for gloving and shoe upper leathers.
 The operations are managed on two sites, both located within residential areas of Yogyakarta, a city of approximately one million people.

 Approximately 60% of the leathers produced are for footwear manufacture, and 40% for glove leathers.
 The glove leathers demand the smaller skins due to their higher tensile strength at lower substances, with a mix of about 70% sheep, 30% goat skins.
 There are considerable variations in raw material availability because of surges in slaughter at times of Muslim religious feasts.
-The tannery uses raw skins from within Indonesia provided by dealers via long established collection chains of supply mainly from small butchers operating under licenced slaughter.
-Other sources are in the pickled and wet blue state from Saudi Arabia, Yemen, Iraq, and Syria.
+The tannery uses raw skins from within Indonesia provided by dealers via long established collection chains of supply mainly from small butchers operating under licensed slaughter.
+Other sources are in the pickled and wet blue state from Saudi Arabia, Yemen, and United Arab Emirates .